TRaSH-Guides/Guides/docs/Sonarr/V3/Sonarr-Release-Profile-RegEx-Anime.md

 !!! important

-    If you would like `dub` releases then remove the last 2 lines and do not add them.
+    If you would like `dub` releases then remove the last 2 lines and do not add them to Must Not Contain.
+Instead follow the optional suggestion found below.

 ```bash
 /(\[EMBER\]|-EMBER\b|DaddySubs)/i,